Skip to footer content

 How Does Cross-Platform Support Work?

-IronQR provides a complete solution for all requirements QR code generator needs in .NET Core.
+IronQR provides a complete solution for QR code generation and reading in .NET Core.
 By handling complex payload generators and the assembly of raw modules and QrCodeData data automatically, it simplifies the development cycle.
-Whether you need a simple .NET open source library alternative or a robust system with optional advanced features, IronQR's cross-platform architecture ensures reliable operation.
+Whether you need a simple open source library alternative or a system with optional advanced features, IronQR's cross-platform architecture ensures reliable operation.

 Frequently Asked Questions